AddMoreScripts/hystModal/README.md

 ## API

-When creating an instance of a class HystModal.modal by code new HystModal.modal({ ... }), variable myModal will contain object, which contain properties and methods.
+When creating an instance of a class HystModal by code new HystModal({ ... }), variable myModal will contain object, which contain properties and methods.

 ### Properties